 Petty Theft vs Grand Theft

+What is the difference between petty theft and grand theft?
 Under Florida law, there are different types of theft that carry varying potential penalties.
 If the theft rises to the level of a felony, then it is characterized as "grand theft."
 Lower level theft cases are penalized as a misdemeanor known as "petty theft."
-Both grand theft and petty theft can have significant consequences, so you should seek out legal representation from a Florida criminal defense attorney if you are charged.
+Both grand theft and petty theft can have significant consequences, so you should seek out legal representation from a Florida theft crime attorney if you are charged.

 Theft will be charged as petty theft if the value of the property alleged to have been taken is less than $300.
 There are two levels of petty theft, with first-degree petty theft involving cases where the value alleged to have been taken ranges between $100 to $299.
 Second-degree petty theft involves cases where the value of the property alleged to have been taken is less than $100.

 If the theft involves an allegation that the value of the property taken exceeds $300.
 There are three degrees of grand theft.
 The criteria for each degree of grand theft is as follows:

 - First-degree grand theft: the property value exceeds $100,000